-Aix-en-Provence is a quintessential French town famous for its beautiful vineyards, sprawling lavender fields, and quaint tree-lined streets that look straight out of a storybook.
+Aix-en-Provence is a quintessential French town in Provence famous for its beautiful vineyards, sprawling lavender fields, and quaint tree-lined streets that look straight out of a storybook.

 A visit to Marseille wouldn’t be complete without tours of its two most significant sites: the Notre Dame de la Garde Basilica and the Marseille Cathedral.
 Take a day to soak up the rich history of the Mediterannean at MuCEM, the Museum of European and Mediterranean Civilizations.
 Built in 2013, MuCEM contrasts the grandeur of 17th-century France with bold, modern architecture.

 Discover why Valletta was named the “2018 European City of Culture” as you admire its art and history museums, impressive medieval architecture, and the stately Grandmaster’s Palace in the heart of the city.

 Enjoy views of the Grand Harbor—the only natural harbor in all of the Mediterranean— from the Upper Barrakka Gardens, an attraction with rich traditions like daily gun salutes.
 Stroll the immaculately kept grounds is one of the best things to do in Malta.
 Don’t forget to snap a panoramic photo overlooking the sea.